aptise/peter_sslers/README.md

 * With a migration to ACME-2, this project shifted the "core" object from a CertificateSigned to the AcmeOrder.
-* An ACME-Order's primary relations are an AcmeAccount (who owns the order?) and a UniqueFQDNSet (what domains are in the order?)
+* An ACME-Order's primary relations are an AcmeAccount (who owns the Order?) and a UniqueFQDNSet (what domains are in the Order?)
-* A PrivateKey is considered a secondary item.
-One can be specified for an AcmeOrder, but the AcmeAccount can specify it's own strategy
+* A PrivateKey is considered a secondary item to the Order.
+One can be specified for an AcmeOrder, but the AcmeAccount can specify it's own strategy when obtaining an initial Certificate or Renewing.
-* A PrivateKey can be re-used across new/renewed AcmeOrders if specified
+* A PrivateKey can be re-used across new/renewed AcmeOrders if specified.
-* An AcmeAccount can specify: use the same PrivateKey, always use a unique PrivateKey, use a new PrivateKey every day, use a new PrivateKey every week
+* An AcmeAccount can specify: use the same PrivateKey, always use a unique PrivateKey, use a new PrivateKey every day, use a new PrivateKey every week.
+  The AcmeAccount can choose to use daily or weekly per-account or global keys.

 Re-using PrivateKeys across orders is supported because this application's OpenResty plugin leverages a three-level cache (nginx-worker, nginx-master, redis) for dynamic certificate lookups.

 ### CertificateCAs and Certificate Chains

+Earlier versions of this library treated the entire chain as a unique CertificateCA.

+This has since changed.

 The normalized data structure used by the backend and object hierarchy is as follows: